moeed-k/raycasting_engine/README.md

 # Raycasting Engine in C++

-This is an implementation of a raycasting engine in OpenGL/freeglut.
+A raycasting engine in OpenGL/freeglut.
 Levels can be edited by changing\
 the '#' symbols in the map string.

 Controls:\
 W - move forward\